 All injuries and other exposure having the potential for infection transmission must be reported to the preceptor and program immediately.
 If you have a needle-stick injury, or other work-related injury, go directly to the emergency department or employee health office to receive the proper treatment and follow-up care.
-Fill out and submit the Physician Assistant Program Incident Report to the Program as outlined below.
+Fill out and submit an Incident Report to the Program as outlined below.